Snowflake-Labs/sfquickstarts/site/sfguides/src/cloudtrail_log_ingestion/cloudtrail_log_ingestion.md

     ]
 }'
 ```
-Create an inline-policy to allow snowflake to add and remove files from S3
+Create an inline-policy to allow Snowflake to retrieve and remove files from S3

 ```bash
 aws iam put-role-policy \